CRAWlab/UL-Lafayette-Thesis-Template/README.md

 ## University of Louisiana at Lafayette Thesis Template
 This repository contains a [LaTeX](http://latex.org) template for University of Louisiana at Lafayette (UL Lafayette) theses.
-It currently (as of 11/13/17) does *not* reflect the Fall 2017 updates to the UL Lafayette style guidelines.
+It currently (as of 04/04/18) *does* reflect the Fall 2017 updates to the UL Lafayette style guidelines.

 Some tips/hints on its use can be found within the template folder.